mwsmales/fend/landing-page/README.md

 ## Usage

-Close the repository, and switch to the refresh-2019 branch.
+Clone the repository, and switch to the refresh-2019 branch.
 This project is in the landing-page folder.
 Open the index.html file in your browser.

 ## Development